MatthewRalston/NGS_scripts/README.md

    * This script performs a reference based transcriptome assembly
 9. expression.sh
    * This script calculates fpkm/geometric read counts and raw read count gene expression measurements
+10. summary.r
+   * This R file contains code to generate summary and diagnostic plots from the sequencing experiments.